 Except when excused, students must go to classes and other required activities during the school day.
-Attendance will be reported to parents/guardians on the student's report card, and in the myMCPS Classroom.
-A student is counted present for a full day if the student is in attendance four hours or more of the school day.
-A student is counted present for a half day if the student is in attendance for at least two hours of the school day, but less than four hours.
+Attendance will be reported to parents/guardians on the student's report card and in ParentVUE/StudentVUE.
+A student is counted present for a full day if the student is in attendance for 50 percent or more of the school day.
+A student is counted present for a half day if the student is in attendance for 10 percent or more, but less that 50 percent, of the school day.